N. R. Narayana Murthy: Early life and education

+In 2007, Murthy received an honorary degree from Lancaster University.

 Career

 Murthy first worked as a research associate under a faculty at IIM Ahmedabad and then later as the chief systems programmer.
 There he worked on India's first time-sharing computer system and designed and implemented a BASIC interpreter for Electronics Corporation of India Limited.
 He started a company named Softronics.
 When that company failed after about a year and a half, he joined Patni Computer Systems in Pune.

-Murthy mentions that being arrested and expelled for no good reason during the communist era 1974 in a border town between the Yugoslav-Bulgarian border, turned him into a "compassionate capitalist" from a "confused leftist/communist", leading him to create Infosys.

-Murthy and his six software professionals founded Infosys in 1981 with an initial capital investment of Rs 10,000, which was provided by his wife Sudha Murty.
+Murthy mentions that being arrested and expelled for no good reason during the communist era 1974 in a border town near the Yugoslav-Bulgarian border, turned him into a "compassionate capitalist" from a "confused leftist/communist".
+In 1981 he, with six software professionals, founded Infosys with an initial capital investment of Rs 10,000, which was provided by his wife Sudha Murty.
 Murthy was the CEO of Infosys for 21 years from 1981 to 2002 and was succeeded by co-founder Nandan Nilekani.
 At Infosys he articulated, designed and implemented a global delivery model for IT services outsourcing from India.
 He was the chairman of the board from 2002 to 2006, after which he also became the chief mentor.
 In August 2011, he retired from the company, taking the title chairman emeritus.

 Murthy is an independent director on the corporate board of HSBC and has been a director on the boards of DBS Bank, Unilever, ICICI and NDTV.
 He is also a member of the advisory boards and councils of several educational and philanthropic institutions, including Cornell University, INSEAD, ESSEC, Ford Foundation, the UN Foundation, the Indo-British Partnership, Asian Institute of Management, a trustee of the Infosys Prize, a trustee of the Institute for Advanced Study in Princeton, and as a trustee of the Rhodes Trust.
 He is also the Chairman of the Governing board of Public Health Foundation of India.
 He is on the Asia Pacific advisory board of British Telecommunications.